yana-sidnich/flight-simulator/README.md

 Before using this application, we need the to install the following:
  - FlightGear Simulator ( Download [here](https://www.flightgear.org/download/) )
-   - After the installation, we will require to first open up FlightGear, and in the menu, select the 'Setting' tab, and from there go all the way down to 'Additional Settings'.
+   - After the installation, we will require to add commands to the start menu. first open up FlightGear, in the menu select the 'Setting' tab, and from there go all the way down to 'Additional Settings'.

    once there just copy-paste the lines below: